ltdrdata/ComfyUI-Manager/README.md

 * Custom pip mapping
   * When you create the `pip_overrides.json` file, it changes the installation of specific pip packages to installations defined by the user.
     * Please refer to the `pip_overrides.json.template` file.

+* Prevent the installation of specific pip packages
+  * List the package names one per line in the `pip_blacklist.list` file.

 * Use `aria2` as downloader
   * [howto](docs/en/use_aria2.md)